mongodb-partners/Atlas_to_Redshift/README.md

 g.
 [Create an AWS role](https://docs.aws.amazon.com/IAM/latest/UserGuide/access_policies_job-functions_create-policies.html#:~:text=the%20following%20procedure.-,To%20create,-a%20role%20for) with AmazonDMSRedshiftS3Role and AWSGlueServiceRole policies and note down the role name.

 h.
-Create an AWS Glue connection with the Amazon Redshift Database.
+Create an AWS Glue connection with the Amazon Redshift Database, by following the below steps.

-Select "Connector" from the left side menu of AWS Glue Studio.
+  i) Select "Connector" from the left side menu of AWS Glue Studio.
 Click "Create Connection" to create a new connection.